abdul-ghani-chishti/cycle_reservation/README.md

-# LAPORSA - Website Pengaduan Masyarakat
+# Cycle Reservation Portal - A website for reserve a cycle
-LAPORSA Website Source Code - Online Public Complaints Service created using the Laravel 8 Framework and Tailwindcss.
+cycle reservation Website Source Code - Online Public Complaints Service created using the Laravel 8 Framework and Tailwindcss.
 This website already contains CRUD with a database using MySQL.

 ## Tools
 1. PHP Language